Musakalamz/wireframing/README.md

 ✨ **Why Figma?** Its collaborative nature makes it perfect for modern software teams, ensuring seamless communication across designers, developers, and product managers.

 ---

+## 🚀 Benefits of Wireframing in Software Development

+Wireframing brings several advantages to the development lifecycle:

+- **Clarity in Design Direction**
+  Wireframes act as a roadmap, ensuring teams share a unified vision.

+- **Improved Communication**
+  They provide a visual language that bridges the gap between technical and non-technical team members.

+- **Risk Mitigation**
+  By identifying usability issues early, teams avoid costly rework during development.

+- **Faster Iterations**
+  Quick adjustments in wireframes save both time and resources compared to late-stage design changes.

+Example: Instead of debating abstract ideas, a wireframe lets a team _see_ the navigation flow and fix potential pain points early.

+---